Zum Hauptinhalt springen

 Before Enabling

-- Review your existing unredeemed gift cards to understand how many would be affected
+• Review your existing gift card jobs and their ages to understand how many cards would be affected

-- Choose a deactivation period that gives customers sufficient time to redeem their cards
+• Choose a deactivation period that gives customers sufficient time to redeem their cards before the batch is retired

-- Communicate any deactivation policies clearly to your customers
+• Communicate any deactivation policies clearly to your customers, especially that remaining balances will be lost

 Use Cases